 Transitions in care, between hospital and home or institutional setting like a nursing home, are a common source of medication errors and puts patients at risk for polypharmacy.
 This is because many times, patients start new medications or stop previous medications, which can cause a lot of medication errors and negative outcomes.

 Pharmacokinetics refers to drug absorption, distribution, metabolism, and elimination.

-Distribution refers to where in the body a drug penetrates and the time required for the drug to reach these locations.
-It is expressed as the volume of distribution (Vd), with units of volume (liters) or volume per weight(L/kg).
+Distribution refers to where in the body a drug penetrates and how it is spread through the body .
+It is expressed as the volume of distribution (Vd), with units of volume (litres) or volume per weight(L/kg).

 Metabolic conversion of drugs can occur in the liver, intestinal wall, lungs, skin, kidneys, and other organs.
-With aging, there is a decrease in hepatic blood flow and liver size, so metabolic clearance by the liver may be decreased in older adults.
+With aging, there is a decrease in hepatic blood flow and liver size, drug clearance of some drugs by the liver may be decreased by up to 30% in older adults.
 Drug metabolism occurs through either phase 1 pathways/reactions or phase 2 pathways.

 Elimination refers to a drug’s final routes of exit from the body.
 The terms used to express elimination are a drug's half-life and clearance.
 For most drugs, elimination is through kidneys as either the parent compound or as a metabolite or metabolites.